katilp/TagAndProbe/README.md

 To do:
 - filter validated runs
 - clean producer
+- read file names properly from the file index file

 Configuration files for the Tag-and-probe method to be used with the CMS Open Data